Shinkrbs/obsidian_notes/001 Web Development/0014 HTML and CSS.md

 Tags: #DescendantCombinator #Relationship

 Represented by a single space between selectors.
-This combinator will only cause elements that math the last selector to be selected if they also have an ancestor (parent, grandparent, etc.) that matches the previous selector.
+This combinator will only cause elements that match the last selector to be selected if they also have an ancestor (parent, grandparent, etc.) that matches the previous selector.